Interview with Deb Dana, LCSW

-Deb: It's been a delight, it’s been a delight and I hope that your participants have fun exploring with you, because I know you’re going to take them on a really wonderful journey, around awareness and all these different ways of befriending the nervous systems so.
+Deb: It's been a delight, it’s been a delight and I hope that your participants have fun exploring with you, because I know you’re going to take them on a really wonderful journey, around awareness and all these different ways of befriending the nervous system so.
 I'm excited for you and for them.

-Charlotte: Thank you and I'm excited that were going to get to be with you live later on in the course--
+Charlotte: Thank you and I'm excited that were going to get to be with you live later on in the course.

-Charlotte: So-- that'll be so fabulous to revisit this--
+Charlotte: So-- that'll be so fabulous to revisit this.

 Charlotte: Yeah and so we can kind of keep an eye out and ear out for those--

-Charlotte: And a great, great, great gratitude so, I'm going to turnover it to you now for this experience you’re going to guide us in
+Charlotte: And a great, great, great gratitude so, I'm going to turn it over to you now for this experience you’re going to guide us in

 Deb: This one is called "Feeling the Face Heart Connection".

-Charlotte: Wow it’s really, it’s beautiful to have that, appreciation for my own brain stem and how it’s orienting me in so many ways.
+Charlotte: Wow it’s really, it’s beautiful to have that appreciation for my own brain stem and how it’s orienting me in so many ways.

-Charlotte: Deb this is such a privilege to work with you and you've really just, made this course so relevant and so kind, just real practical ways to be kind, I'm really grateful for this and wish you all the best as you step into this new year of books and--
+Charlotte: Deb this is such a privilege to work with you and you've really just, made this course so relevant and so kind, just real practical ways to be kind, I'm really grateful for this and wish you all the best as you step into this new year of books and-

 Charlotte: So many things and will look forward to more.